univention/intercom-service/REVIEW.md

 2. Log into Nextcloud and click the top left corner menu button.
 Central Navigation should be available.

+##### Newsfeed

+> XWiki and the Univention Portal newsfeed toggle are required for this use case.
+1. Login into the Univention Portal.
+1. Check that there was a successful silent login into ICS (`/silentLogin`).
+1. Check that the newsfeed is available and working.

 ##### Refresh token
 1. Go to the Keycloak admin interface.
 Select the realm containing OX, Nextcloud, ICS and Element.
 Go to `Realm Settings`, select the tab `Sessions` and set the `SSO Session Idle` to 5 minutes.
 Undo these settings at the end of this QA-step.
 2. Leave a session open for more than 5 minutes